kambata940/Algo-1/week1/2-Queue/README.md

 # Queue

-You have the `List` data structure at your disposal.
+You have the `Vector` data structure at your disposal.
 Using only it implement the `Queue` data structure in Java, Python or C++.

 The type of the data in the `Queue` is of your choice.